terrapower/armi/doc/developer/guide.rst

 ------------------
 There are a few ways to get the assemblies you're interested in.

-    * `r.core.whichAssemblyIsIn(ring,position)` returns whichever assembly is in (ring,position)
+    * The `r.core.childrenByLocator` dictionary maps

-    * `r.core.getLocationContents(locList)` returns the assemblies or blocks that correspond to the location list.
-This can be much faster that `whichAssemblyIsIn` if you need many assemblies
+      :py:class:`armi.grids.IndexLocation` objects to whichever assembly is at that location.

     * `r.core.getAssemblies()` loops through all assemblies in the core for when you need to do something to all assemblies